What you'll learn

 /**

-* you can define a function to generate the path for both.
+* a function to generate the path for both.

 */